Land drainage consent

 • you must get consent for both permanent and temporary work/structures

-• where work to create a permanent structure involves temporary work, for example, a water diversion, you'll need a separate consent for the temporary work
+• where work to create a permanent structure involves temporary work, for example, a water diversion, you'll need a separate consent for the temporary work and permanent feature

 • you must apply for consent for each separate piece of work or structure